laurgu/CSI4107_A1/README.md

 ### Optimizations

 Initially, we implemented our IR system using the tf-idf weighting system.
-For comparison we implemented this Lucene version and found it seemed to produce more accurate results without significantly impacting the runtime.
+For comparison we implemented this Lucene version and found it produced more accurate results while maintaining a quick runtime so we deicded to move forward with the Lucene system.